bajpai244/Kodkarate/README.md

 ![Supported Language](./GIF/filedownload.gif)

-### code snippets
+### Snippets and Autocomplete

 Kodkarate supports snippets and autocomplete in 19 programming languages and it acts as a time saver for you

 ### Resizable Layout

 The editor comes with a
-completely resizable layout and the whole editor is responsive in terms of the resize which they go through.
+completely resizable layout and the whole editor is responsive.

 ![Supported Language](./GIF/rez-layout.gif)